hiddenduck/hiddenduck.github.io/_pages/about.md

 - **2025:** Presented *No Two Snowflakes Are Alike: Studying eBPF Libraries' Performance, Fidelity and Resource Usage* at **eBPF '25**, co-located with ACM SIGCOMM.

-Feel free to explore my publications, projects, and CV using the navigation bar above.
+Feel free to explore my publications and talks using the navigation bar above.